1.1 Privacy and Security

 Of course, we cannot guarantee the security of your home computer or the internet, and any online communications (eg information provided by email or our website) are at the user’s own risk.

 Some of our premises have CCTV and you may be recorded when you visit them.
 CCTV is there to help provide security and to protect both you and Brainwave.
 CCTV will only be viewed when necessary (eg to detect or prevent crime) and footage is only stored for temporarily.
-Unless it is flagged for review, CCTV footage will be recorded over periodically.
+Unless it is flagged for review CCTV will be recorded over.

 Brainwave complies with the Information Commissioner’s Office CCTV Code of Practice, and we put up notices so you know when CCTV is in use.

 Brainwave’s operations are based in the UK and we store our data within the European Union.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do so if your data is adequately protected.

 For example, some of our systems use Microsoft products.
 As a US company, it may be that using their products result in personal data being transferred to or accessible from the US.
 However, we’ll allow this as we are certain personal data will still be adequately protected (as Microsoft is certified under the USA’s Privacy Shield scheme).

 We will only use and store information for so long as it is required for the purposes it was collected for.
 How long information will be stored for depends on the information in question and what it is being used for.
 For example, if you ask us not to send you marketing emails, we will stop storing your emails for marketing purposes (though we’ll keep a record of your preference not to be emailed).